ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 ```

-We can now post messages to your Slack by simply hitting our endpoint, i.e. `//host.com/?username=Uli%20bot&text=hiya%20people&emoji=partyparrot`.
+You can now post messages to your Slack by simply hitting our endpoint, i.e. `//localhost:3000/?username=Uli%20bot&text=hiya%20people&emoji=partyparrot`.

 ### Use Cases

+Now you can embed this request virtually anywhere.
+You can embed this into your personal website so that when anyone visits it, it will ping you.
+You can embed this into
-Now you can embed this request into any page, such as your personal website, and you'll get notified!
-Make sure you have Slack push notifications enabled :)
+your mobile application to get push notifications whenever a certain event occurs.
+The possibilities are endless.
+Make sure you have Slack push notifications enabled on

-Stay tuned for building minimal iOS crash reporting by using our micro-service above.
+your smartphone :)